Jarvis2030/Machine-Learning-Linear_Reg_Plots/README.md

-# simple-Linear-Regression
+# simple-Linear-Regression to predict the salary of an employee
+Is it true that your years of experience can determine the salary you earn?
-Simple Linear implementation with python
+This Simple Linear implementation with python can tell us more about that.

 # linear_regression Model
-Ill advice you gather some knowledge on Statistics and linewar algebra(Not much though) This is the code for the "How to Do Linear Regression the Right Way"
+I'll advice you gather some knowledge on Statistics and linear algebra(Not much though) This is the code for the "How to Do Linear Regression the Right Way" and use it to predict the monthly salary of an employee.

 ## Overview of the code and everything

-I'm using a small dataset on salary to prove this relationship.
+I'm using a small dataset on salary to prove this relationship between years of experience and the salary earned.

 Important Links
 ===============